 The Family Law Act in Hungary governs family matters.
 It encompasses parental responsibilities, matters regarding custody, legal aids and other family matters.
+Our lawyers can present in-depth information on this legislation, as well as on other legal acts applicable here (related to foreign investments, the protection of trademarks and patents, the activity of commercial companies).

 Parental custody can be defined as the parent’s rights and obligations towards his or her minor children.
 The basic elements that comprise parental duties, as described in Article 71 (2) of the Hungarian Family Law Act are:

 Parental custody is the parent’s right and obligation to decide on behalf of the child and act accordingly.
 The child, however, has the right to express his or her opinions and wishes, provided that he or she has reached a certain degree of maturity and understanding.
 The parents or legal guardians must consider the child’s opinion.
+If you are an immigrant in Hungary and you have a child or want to get married here (or to divorce), the regulations of the Family Law will apply.

 According to the Hungarian Family Law, both parents, whether married or not, are entitled to a joint and equal custody of their children.
 The most common case in which the joint custody is replaced is when the parents’ divorce.
 Even if, legally speaking, the divorce should not affect the joint responsibility, in most cases the custody is established by a mutual agreement or by a court decision.